astrofrog/py4sci/syllabus.md

 Python - Programming for Scientists
 ===================================

+Please Note: this syllabus is provisional and may change during the semester.

 Duration: 14 weeks

-Practice problem solutions are only given out on the friday evening.
+Practice problem solutions are only given out on Friday evenings.
 You can submit these via Gist and I will comment on them, but I will not grade them.

-Problem Sets are graded, and should be done individually.
+Problem Sets are graded and should be done individually.
 Total of 110 points to be gained from problem sets, 60% required to pass, i.e. 66 points.
 Solutions will be graded on correctness, readability, presentation, PEP8 compliance.